Ezibenroc/autm-rb/about.md

 degree in computer science, with great honors, and did the first year of a MSc in computer science.

-Now, I am pursuing a MSc degree in computer science at [Ensimag](http://ensimag.grenoble-inp.fr/welcome/) (a.k.a.
+Now, I am pursuing an engineering degree in computer science at [Ensimag](http://ensimag.grenoble-inp.fr/welcome/) (a.k.a.
 Superior National School of Applied Mathematics and Computer Science).
 I am specializing in [Information Systems Engineering](http://ensimag.grenoble-inp.fr/curriculum/information-systems-engineering-240318.kjsp?RH=1228477151490).